jlapeyre/Symata.jl/README.md

 -  [Static snapshots of Symata tutorial notebooks](http://nbviewer.jupyter.org/github/jlapeyre/Symata.jl/tree/master/TutorialNotebooks/) at `nbviewer.jupyter.org`.
 These are the same notebooks found in the [TutorialNotebooks](TutorialNotebooks/) directory in this repositoy.
-But the rendering at `nbviwer` is better.
+But the rendering at `nbviewer` is better.
 -  [Symata-language test directory](symata_test/) (note this is `symata_test`, not `test`)
 -  [Symata functions written in Symata](symsrc/autoloaded.sj).
 -  When running Symata